Angels on horseback: Preparation

 According to the classic recipe, shucked oysters are wrapped in bacon which is then broiled in the oven, about three minutes per side.
 An early recipe, from 1902, suggests frying the skewered oysters and bacon in butter.
 The dish is often served on toast, though if prepared on skewers and broiled, it can be eaten straight from the skewer.

 Variations on the preparation and presentation of the angels on horseback vary considerably.
 In Feng Shui Food, it is prepared by rolling a shucked oyster in bacon and skewering it with a cocktail stick, fried and served with a squeeze of lime.
 Joanna Pruess's book Seduced by Bacon includes a recipe for "Angels and Devils", with the suggestion that "a little hot red pepper sauce can transform them from heavenly to hellishly hot tasting, or somewhere inbetween."
 Myles Bader, author of The Wizard of Food's Encyclopedia of Kitchen & Cooking Secrets, suggests serving angels on horseback on toast with a lemon wedge or hollandaise sauce.
 An Italian variant replaces bacon with prosciutto.

-Cultural references

-In the James Bond novel Doctor No, Ian Fleming writes of Bond ordering a dinner in the lair of the title character that includes angels on horseback.

-In Michael Arlen's 1924 novel The Green Hat, which was later adapted to a play of the same name, the protagonist attends an imagined Pall Mall nightclub (The Loyalty) and his companion is served an angel-on-horseback prior to dancing.